chloepei867/chloepei867/README.md

 ### Hi there 👋
 This is Zhiyan Pei.
 - 🔭 I’m currently studying for a master's degree of Computer Science at Northeastern University.
-- 👯 I’m interested in software development and am actively looking for 2024 internship.
+- 👯 I’m interested in software development and am actively looking for 2025 internship/SDE NG.
 - 🌱 I’m currently learning Structure and Interpretation of Computer Programs, a classic textbook.
 I think this book is really worth reading, since it helps me have a better understanding of fundamental principles of computer programming.
 - 📫 How to reach me: chloepei867@gmail.com
 - 😄 Pronouns: she/her/hers